 Why is fresh air humidity control important?

 The Eco Breeze has a dynamic control system that constantly monitors changes in both indoor and outdoor humidity to maximize the use of fresh air cooling whenever it is available.
 It also makes sure the humid air stays outside and avoids bringing uncomfortable sultry air into the home.
 Why do you care?
-Humidity plays an important role in your comfort and in the energy required to run air conditioners.
+Moisture in the air plays an important role in your comfort and in the energy required to run air conditioners.
 Low humidity increases evaporation which makes us more comfortable.
 High humidity causes that muggy feeling and requires lower temperatures to be comfortable.
 Air conditioners are designed to provide two types of cooling to increase our comfort.
 They reduce the indoor humidity (latent cooling) and lower the temperature (sensible cooling).
 On many days opening windows can actually increase indoor humidity, which will decrease comfort.
 In addition when the air conditioner is switched on it will need to work harder to remove the moisture raising air conditioning utility bills.
 Eco Breeze will only bring in fresh air cooling when the outdoor humidity will not decrease indoor comfort.
-It is important that this is a dynamic or continuous monitoring since humidity is constantly changing.
+It is important that this is dynamic or continuous monitoring since the moisture level is constantly changing.
 Inside of our homes, cooking, showers and just more people will raise the humidity level.
-Outdoors weather fronts and rain storms can raise humidity just as sunny days and fronts can lower humidity levels.
-Eco Breeze continuously measures both the indoor and outdoor humidity levels and will only use fresh air cooling when the outdoor humidity is lower than the indoor humidity.
-Measuring and controlling for humidity insures that the humid air will stay outdoors!
+Outdoors weather fronts and rain storms can raise moisture levels just as sunny days and fronts can lower them.
+Eco Breeze continuously measures both the indoor and outdoor air moisture levels and will only use fresh air cooling when the outdoor level is lower than the indoor one.
+Eco Breeze insures that the humid air will stay outdoors!

 How does moisture in the air affect comfort?